What’s In a Name? Ziggy Stardust and the Spiders of Poetry

 People have sometimes asked me about my name, especially my middle name Dylan.
 And yes, it’s my real name.
 How many people grow up with the middle name of Dylan, knowing that their parents named them after Dylan Thomas?
 I’m pretty certain this made me more aware of poetry than my siblings were.
 My son is named Thomas, but that’s completely happenstance, because my wife chose the name—she’s Japanese and knows practically nothing about Western poetry, much less Dylan Thomas.
 I’m British, and grew up in England, and with a last name of Welch, Wales has long been on our family’s mind, so for my parents to leap to the name of Welsh poet Dylan Thomas is no great leap at all.
 The motive for naming me was, so I’m told, just because they liked the name, not out of any admiration for poetry.
 Nevertheless, it seems that the choice had a great impact on my life.
 Our family home in Watford, the city where I was born (at the Watford Maternity Hospital), was also named Innisfree, after the Yeats poem, which may well have been an additional poetic influence (the house was bulit around 1930 by my great grandmother).

 My mother and father were not into poetry, and I don’t recall my parents having even a single book of poetry (although perhaps they did).
 I have no memories of my dad fostering any poetry awareness in me, but I remember my mother gently helping me with scansion and making tighter rhymes when I wrote poems on homemade birthday cards as a kid.
 I don’t remember much poetry consciousness from my childhood, except that I wrote a fair bit (poetry and stories), which my parents supported, or at least my mother did.
-My father was an architect, and highly artistic, so he encouraged an appreciation for the arts in a more general way, especially photography (he gave me my first camera, an old Ziess of his), along with curiosity, and an appreciation for travel, culture, and history—if not poetry or writing specifically.
-We had a typical number of books in the house, but nothing extraordinary.
+My father was an architect, and highly artistic, so he encouraged an appreciation for the arts in a more general way, especially photography (he gave me my first camera, an old Ziess of his that could do marvelous macro photos from an inch away), along with curiosity, and an appreciation for travel, culture, and history—if not poetry or writing specifically.
+We had a typical number of books in the house, but nothing extraordinary, or even much related to literature.
 My father read the newspaper every day (a habit I gained), but he seldom read books while I was growing up (he read a lot after he retired, though).
 My mother read regularly (mostly biographies and other “true” books, rather than fiction), and as kids my three siblings and I were frequently encouraged to read (including fiction), and we regularly visited the local library.
-Poetry might have been in the mix, but I don’t specifically remember.
-I do remember a lot of Hardy Boys library books from one or or two summers, and at home I know my dad had a lot of books about the incredible stories that emerged in Europe about World War II (Colditz, Dam Busters, so many more.
+Poetry was most likely not in the mix, but I don’t specifically remember.
+I do remember a lot of Hardy Boys library books from one or or two summers, and at home I know my dad had a lot of books about the incredible stories that emerged in Europe about World War II (Colditz, Dam Busters, so many more).

 I’d love to repeat these trips after all these years, which I could easily do using my old journals as guidebooks (wish I could get a hefty grant or a book advance to do that!).
 I also wrote probably another 20 journals about other long summer family trips across North America, and about my high school days in Canada (I became a Canadian citizen at age 17).
 These weren’t diaries, but journals that tried to “record for posterity” rather than just being my private thoughts.
 They were essays and narratives rather than jottings.
 They’re not well written (they’re all juvenilia), but they have their strengths, such as lots of detail, comprehensiveness, and storytelling.
 If nothing else, they are windows into my younger self.
 Poetry had no particular emphasis, but was just part of the writing package.

-If I were to single out any strong writing memory from my high school days (where I stayed at a private school), it would be when I was smitten with a story idea and stayed in my dorm room for four hours on a Saturday night to write the story instead of going to a school social event.
-That was my first experience of being in the writing zone, of being utterly consumed by wanting to write—and choosing to write something that wasn't a school assignment.
+If I were to single out any strong writing memory from my high school days (where I stayed at a private school), it would be a time when I was smitten with a story idea and stayed in my dorm room for four hours on a Saturday night to write the story instead of going to a school social event.
+That was my first experience, at about age 15, of being in the writing zone, of being utterly consumed by wanting to write—and choosing to write something that wasn't a school assignment.
 I still have that story somewhere, which I remember was titled “And Life Went On,” such as it was.

 As a kid, my dad had me help him by typing up reports, using his IBM Selectric II typewriter (oh how I wanted one of my own, and plotted how I could raise $1,000 to get one).
 My dad was an architect and architecture professor, and the reports he needed help with got me into making publications, in a roundabout way (I worked on yearbooks and student newspapers through most of my school days and college, too, and even in grad school).
 One summer near the end of my college years, using that wonderful typewriter and the Prestige Elite typing ball (or “element,” as IBM called it), I started typing up all the poems I had written until I was about age 22 (in 1984, right about the time computers started coming out).
 I finished three volumes, all called “Chronology,” before I ran out of steam, and now seem to have lost most of what I never typed up.
 I also typed up a collection or two of short stories, and other things I had written as a teenager and young adult.